 Budgeting is crucial for managing finances in SaaS companies, but getting your budget accurate can be challenging.

 Just how challenging it is for your business will become evident when you create a variance report, which identifies the differences between your projected budget and your actual expenses.
 Those differences are your budget variance.
+And, we’d all like to avoid budget variances.

-Of course, we’d all like to avoid budget variances.
-However, while variances are common in business, they’re not all created equal.
+While variances are common in business, they’re not all created equal.
 Some are significant and need attention while others may be small, falling into a range you consider acceptable for your business.
+This said, budget variances—whether a favorable variance or an unfavorable variance—should be minimized to the extent possible.

 For one thing, conducting a variance analysis to figure out why variances occur and their main causes can be very time consuming if you have multiple variances to investigate.
+More importantly, however, is the fact that large variances can alarm investors—the implication is that you’re not good at controlling your costs.

+Accurate market predictions play a big role in forecasting.
+Therefore, large variances can also indicate a lack of understanding of your business and market.
 While you may have some uncontrollable budget variances, investors will expect that you have a good handle on overall business conditions and the costs of running your company.

 This article will show you how to minimize budget variances to avoid undermining your investors' confidence and improve your business.